Personality disorder: Egosyntonicity

 An individual with personality disorder may not consider themselves to have a mental health problem, or their personality to be disordered or the cause of problems.
 This perspective may be caused by the patient's ignorance or lack of insight into their own condition.
-Psychoanalytic theory has been used to explain treatment-resistant tendencies as egosyntonic (i.e. consistent with the ego integrity of the individual), which means that patients don't experience the pathology as being in conflict with their goals and self-image, and is therefore perceived to be appropriate.
+Psychoanalytic theory has been used to explain treatment-resistant tendencies as egosyntonic (i.e. consistent with the ego integrity of the individual), which means that patients do not experience the pathology as being in conflict with their goals and self-image, and is therefore perceived to be appropriate.
 In addition, this behavior can result in maladaptive coping skills and may lead to personal problems that induce extreme anxiety, distress, or depression and result in impaired psychosocial functioning.

 Of those who have a personality disorder, many lack recognition of any abnormality and defend valiantly their continued occupancy of their personality role; they have been termed the Type R, or treatment-resisting personality disorders.
 This is in opposition to the Type S or treatment-seeking ones, who are keen on altering their personality disorders and sometimes clamor for treatment.
 The classification of 68 personality disordered patients on the caseload of an assertive community team using a simple scale showed a 3 to 1 ratio between Type R and Type S personality disorders with Cluster C personality disorders being significantly more likely to be Type S, and paranoid and schizoid (Cluster A) personality disorders significantly more likely to be Type R than others.